csaborio412/CSVTemplate/README.md

 #### Part 5: Solution

 I chose the visualization with the photos because it succintly presents the information I want the reader to know without presenting any additonal extraneous information.
-Most readers eye is drawn to pictures and faces.
+Readers eyes are drawn to pictures and faces.
 This visualization would grab the readers attention and tell them what I want them to know.

 ![People Age 55 and Over Account for Over Half of Total U.S. Medical Spend](https://csaborio412.github.io/Saborio-Villalta_94870_StudentPortfolio/Images/AgeMedicalSpend_Graphic_Final.png)